Discover the answer to the question is Grammarly good for plagiarism and what you should know about using it as a plagiarism checker in an article.

 An editor or writer must decide what percentage of plagiarism to accept.
 This score is an indication rather than a prescription.
 I check every instance of potential plagiarism that Grammarly flags to see if you need to revise, rewrite, cut or cite.

 That said, a plagiarism score higher than 10% is a red flag.
 Immediately fix the offending work, include a link or citation, and check the piece with the writer in question.
 Anything between five and 10% is open to review too.
 Anything less than 5% is probably, depending on the publication and audience, i.e. academia versus social media.
+You might be interested in learning what is self-plagiarism.

 Join over 15,000 writers today